 3. Collaborative Process

 How it works: Collaborative Process is an effective way of resolving separation issues.
-You and your spouse will work with a team of professionals and commit to negotiate a settlement without resorting to court.
+You and your spouse will work with a team of professionals and commit to negotiating a settlement without resorting to court.
 To keep your legal costs to a minimum, you and your spouse will work with a Financial Specialist to resolve the financial issues.
 You will each work with a Family Coach so that the emotional issues won’t sidetrack the negotiations when developing a parenting plan.
 If one of you chooses to go to court, both parties will have to start over with new lawyers and professionals.
 Ultimately, issues are resolved with the help of your lawyers at a four-way or five-way meeting (with the involvement of the other professionals).
 The agreement is then incorporated into a separation agreement.

 Pro: The advantage to the Collaborative Process is that it gives couples a way to find creative, personalized, dignified resolutions to their disputes.
 You and your spouse have control over the process and the outcome.
 Although trained professionals assist you to reach an agreement, the team approach is less expensive than going through the court system because it is so efficient.
 A lot of the work is done with one professional (instead of each paying for your own lawyer) so it results in less expense.
 The fact that the professionals are prohibited from participating in court creates an incentive to the parties and professionals to negotiate in good faith.
 Also, the lawyers become “settlement specialists” instead of planning out their litigation strategies since they will never be representing you in a court action.
 The process is forward-focussed and concentrates on problem-solving rather than finding blame and revenge.
 Settlements reached through the Collaborative Process are generally longer-lasting, less acrimonious and more cost-effective than going to court.
 We believe the Collaborative Process is the best process for clients.